ChaosMAO/ramsay/readme.md

 # Ramsay
+## This a simple exercise tool
 Ramsay is a simple configuration management tool that provides a command line utility to create config files.
-The name Ramsay comes from the fact that if this was a Chef, I wanted it to be fully functional!

 ## Requirements
 Ramsay is written in Ruby and it has been tested with Ruby 1.9.3 and 2.2.5.
 The only requirements are two gems: